rails/rails/guides/source/working_with_javascript_in_rails.md

 the warning message depending on the button which was activated.
 In this case, you should **not** have `data-confirm` on the form itself.

-The default confirmation uses a JavaScript confirm dialog, but you can customize this by listening to the `confirm` event, which is fired just before the confirmation window appears to the user.
-To cancel this default confirmation, have the confirm handler return `false`.

 ### Automatic disabling